-Vegan Lentil Shepherds Pie- a plant-based take on the comforting classic made with lentils, mushrooms and red wine.
-Topped with parsnip mashed potatoes for even more flavor! (gluten-free)
+Vegan Lentil Shepherds Pie- a plant-based take on the comforting classic made with hearty lentils and parsnip mashed potatoes.
+So delicious that even meat eaters will love it!

 For the Filling

-1/2 cup dry red wine (such as cabernet or pinot noir)
+- 1/2 cup dry red wine, such as cabernet or merlot

 For the Parsnip Mashed Potato Topping

 - 4 cups peeled 1-inch russet potato cubes, about 2 large russet potatoes